Swastika, anti-Semitic slur painted on home

 Rabbi Brent Spodek of the Beacon Hebrew Alliance said he felt it was important for the media to cover anti-Semitic acts but that the focus should not be on whether the suspects are caught.
 The more important question, he said, is: “Where do average people in Nelsonville, Beacon and America stand in these moments of fear?”
 When hate crimes occur, he said, “there is no neutral.”

 In an email, Nelsonville Mayor Bill O’Neill wrote: “This hateful vandalism is outrageous and heartbreaking.”
 He noted that village residents have expressed revulsion over the incident as well as “support for our neighbors who have been subjected to this mindless act.”
 In a statement, Putnam County Legislator Barbara Scuccimarra, who represents Philipstown, called the vandalism “a cowardly act” that “is not part of the fabric of the people we call neighbors, friends and family.”

 U.S. Rep. Sean Patrick Maloney, whose district includes Nelsonville and who lives in Philipstown, said in a statement: “This took place within eyesight of my kids’ school, where good people from all walks of life bring our kids to learn tolerance and respect.”
-He said “hate has no home” in Philipstown, “and the light of good people coming together will expose it.”Did you find this article useful or informative?
-Please consider a contribution to support our nonprofit journalism.
-Our annual appeal has begun!
-All gifts of up to $1,000 through Dec.
-31 will be matched TWICE!
-Click here for details.
-We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.
+He said “hate has no home” in Philipstown, “and the light of good people coming together will expose it.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.